MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/salesforce-connector.md

 # Salesforce Graph connector (preview)

-With the Salesforce Graph connector, your organization can index Contacts, Opportunities, Leads, and Accounts objects in your Salesforce instance.
+The Salesforce Graph connector, allows your organization to index Contacts, Opportunities, Leads, and Accounts objects in your Salesforce instance.
 After you configure the connector and index content from Salesforce, end users can search for those items from any Microsoft Search client.

+> [!NOTE]
+> Read the [**Setup your Graph connector**](configure-connector.md) article to understand the general Graph connectors setup process.

-This article is for [Microsoft 365](https://www.microsoft.com/microsoft-365) administrators or anyone who configures, runs, and monitors a Salesforce connector.
-It explains how to configure your connector and connector capabilities, limitations, and troubleshooting techniques.
+This article is for anyone who configures, runs, and monitors a ServiceNow Graph connector.
+It supplements the general setup process, and shows instructions that apply only for the Salesforce Graph connector.
+This article also includes information about [Limitations](#limitations).

 >[!IMPORTANT]
 >The Salesforce Graph connector currently supports Summer '19 or later.